 Actually, my wife is the one who spotted it after the subject crossed the road by a marsh about a mile from our house.
 But I returned with my binoculars and identified it as a Virginia rail, a small, secretive brownish water bird.

 Journalism, especially when it’s an account of something you’ve experienced personally, seldom lives up to expectations.
-But the column Kate wrote after she and Elizabeth went to the marsh exceeded my hopes and rose to a kind of poetry.
+But the column Kate wrote after she and Elisabeth went to the marsh exceeded my hopes and rose to a kind of poetry.

 She described stands of cattails whose green fronds “swayed slightly, gracefully beneath the pattering raindrops.”